lpbayliss/server-dice-roll/README.md

    - `major` - For breaking changes

 2. **Version Bumping**: When a PR is merged to main, the version is automatically bumped according to the PR label.
+   - As a safety mechanism, if changes are pushed directly to main (bypassing the PR process), a patch version bump will be triggered automatically.

 3. **Release Creation**: When a version is bumped, a GitHub release is automatically created with a changelog based on commit messages.